 Acupuncture is the stimulation of specific points on the body that have the ability to alter various biochemical and physiologic conditions to achieve a desired effect, helping the body heal itself.
 Acupuncture has been used successfully for nearly 4000 years on humans and animals.
-Acupuncture is typically been done with sterile needles (I never reuse them), but I am also able to use a specific probe on my hand held laser unit to perform acupuncture without the use of needles and owners have been very happy with the results.
+Acupuncture is performed with very small sterile needles.
+I am also able to use a specific probe on my hand held laser unit to perform acupuncture without the use of needles, for patients who will not tolerate the needles, and owners have been very happy with the results.

 Acupuncture can be used in all species.
-I am only doing acupuncture on horses, dogs and cats.
+I only perform acupuncture on horses, dogs and cats.

 In modern scientific terms, needling specific points leads to the release of chemicals in the muscles, spinal cord, and brain.
 These chemicals can either change the experience of pain, or trigger the release of chemicals and hormones which influence the body’s own internal regulating system.
 Today, we do not have a full understanding of the neurologic or biochemical basis of acupuncture, but that is changing as the results of studies are published on a regular basis.

 Acupuncture treatments are usually well tolerated by animals.
 Most veterinarians will want your animal as relaxed as possible, and therapy may lead to further relaxation.
 Acupuncture needles are very thin, solid, sterile needles.
 Needle insertion is usually not painful, however, certain points can be sensitive.
 Multiple acupuncture needles will be placed depending on the point prescription.
 Some animals will become very quiet and even fall asleep during a treatment.
 Treatment time will vary depending on the animal, the acupuncture technique and the condition being treated.
 Acupuncture effects are cumulative so several treatments are usually necessary for chronic medical conditions, then tapered down as needed for maintenance.
 Acute conditions usually need fewer treatments.